dgaer/system_admin_docs/README.txt

 and add your contributions.
 All updated documents will be reviewed and added to the trunk version for next Github release.

+When submitting documents or example programs do not include any personal or real system information.
+Examples referring to a username must use a generic name such as; user1, username1, etc. Never include any password information, real names, email addresses, or physical addresses.
+Never include any hostname information or real IP addresses.
+IPv4 address examples should only use private ranges; 10.*, 172.16-31.*, 192.168.*.
+All contributors are responsible for screening their documents prior to submitting.

 Operating Systems:
 This documentation set is not limited to any specific operating system or hardware platform.
 If there is a operating system or hardware